CP cover

 News

-We are happy to announce the 5th webinar of CP's special webinar series, celebrating two decades of leading paleoclimate science.
-The webinar on "Impact of Past Climate Changes on Ecosystems and Human Societies" will take place on Wednesday, 19 November 2025, 16:00 CEST.
+We are happy to announce the 7th webinar of CP's special webinar series, celebrating two decades of leading paleoclimate science.
+The webinar on "Polar Climate History" will take place on Wednesday, 14 January 2026, 16:00 CEST.
 Please read more.

-We are happy to announce the 5th webinar of CP's special webinar series, celebrating two decades of leading paleoclimate science.
-The webinar on "Impact of Past Climate Changes on Ecosystems and Human Societies" will take place on Wednesday, 19 November 2025, 16:00 CEST.
+We are happy to announce the 7th webinar of CP's special webinar series, celebrating two decades of leading paleoclimate science.
+The webinar on "Polar Climate History" will take place on Wednesday, 14 January 2026, 16:00 CEST.
 Please read more.

 Recent papers